lucademenego99/icp-bundle/README.md

 The build command will generate a `dist/base` folder with the following files:
 - `*.iife.js`: script to be included inside the HTML page using ICP; to reduce the size of the bundle to be downloaded, please use the file corresponding to the language you want to use;
 - `redbean.com`: a redbean web-server ready to be customized to serve ICP slides. [redbean](https://redbean.dev/) is a simple HTTP server that exposes the current folder.
 It can be executed on Linux, MacOS, Windows, FreeBSD, OpenBSD and NetBSD thanks to the [Cosmopolitan project](https://github.com/jart/cosmopolitan).
 Please see [icp-create-server](https://github.com/lucademenego99/icp-create-server) for more information on how to use it;
-- `example.html`: an example slideshow - **NOTICE**: it must be opened using an http-server;
+- `example.html`: an example showcasing the main elements exported by the library;
 - various css files: styles to make the slides work.

-## Web Components
+## Exported Web Components

-The build phase creates a set of web components:
+The build phase creates the following web components:
 - `<javascript-editor></javascript-editor>`;
 - `<typescript-editor></typescript-editor>`;
 - `<python-editor></python-editor>`;